-How to charge for event planning services is an important decision to make when starting your event planning career.
+How to charge for event planning services is an important decision to make when starting your event planning business.

 Rates too High or Too Low?